mark-hahn/markdown-scroll-sync/README.md

 ### Note about version 2.x.x

 This is a total rewrite of the package.
 This version is more accurate and smoother.
-And last, but not least, fewer bugs (grin).
+And last, but not least, fewer bugs. 😁

 ### Installation